-- Section 1 focuses on children and young people, - Section 2 on foster carers and - Section 3 on the Health boards, now Tusla or the provider of non-statutory foster care services.
+- Section 1 focuses on children and young people,

+- Section 2 on foster carers and

+- Section 3 on the Health Boards, now Tusla.

 Under each section, standard statements are provided with a list of criteria describing what a good service looks like and how the standard may be met.
 The standards are available to download on the HIQA website, www.hiqa.ie.